 Doctors do not take biopsies of the inner ear.
 This is because it is very difficult to reach without causing problems to other structures around it.
 Your doctor will make a diagnosis using MRI scans and CT scans.

 The most common type of ear cancer is squamous cell cancer.
-Other types of cancer of the middle or inner ear include:
+Other types of cancer of the ear canal, middle or inner ear include:

 - basal cell cancer

 The stage tells you how big the cancer is and whether it has spread.
 Developing a staging system is difficult when there are not many people with the cancer.
 There are different staging systems for cancer of the ear.
 Working out the stage of the cancer helps your doctor to decide about treatment.

 Generally an early stage cancer is small and within the area it started in.
 One that is slightly more advanced has grown into the surrounding structures.

 A secondary or metastatic cancer has spread to another part of the body from where it started.